-- 1 pedestal (suggestion of construction is attached to the construction manual)
+- 1 pedestal (construction suggestion is attached to the construction manual)

 - 1 bucket or container to ﬁll the inlet tank with contaminated water

-- Container with narrow opening and/or tap to draw water from the collection tank.
+- Safe container with narrow opening and/or tap to draw water from the collection tank.
 This collection tank should be completely drainable to avoid recontamination of stagnant water.

 - Cover to cover the plant so it will not overheat after shutdown (e.g. nontransparent canvas cover)

 The parts procurement will be done locally.
 If necessary all water touching parts have to be cleaned before initial operation.

 - Drilling machine and drills, for wood and metal (electrical or manual)

 - Screw driver / screw drilling machine (electrical or manual)

 - Wrench or pliers (to build custom tools)

 - Bending tool for pipe (construction suggestion in the construction manual)